-- Surveys shall cover all potential nesting habitat within the ROW or other work areas and access routes and within 500 feet of these areas (100 feet for access routes).
+- Surveys shall cover all potential nesting habitat within the ROW or other work areas and access routes and within 500 feet of these areas for raptors and 300 feet for non-raptors.
+(100 feet for access routes).
 Where the 500-foot distance extends onto private property, SCE will make a reasonable effort to obtain permission to access the property for the surveys but, if permission cannot be obtained, then binocular surveys from the ROW boundary may be substituted for standard field survey methods. - Pre-construction surveys shall be conducted for each work area, no longer than 10 days prior to the start of construction activity.
-Additional follow-up surveys may be required if periods of construction inactivity exceed one week in any given area (an interval during which birds may establish a nesting territory and initiate egg laying and incubation). - Prior to the start of any nesting season construction activities, SCE shall provide the CPUC and BLM a report describing the findings of the pre-construction nest surveys, including the time, date, and duration of the survey; identity and qualifications of the surveyor(s); a list of species observed; and electronic data identifying nest locations and the boundaries of buffer zones.
-The electronic data set will be updated regularly throughout the nesting season.
+On the first day of construction at any given site, a qualified Avian Biologist will perform a pre-construction "sweep" to identify any bird nests or other resources that may have appeared since the 10-day survey.
+Additional follow up surveys may be required if periods of construction inactivity exceed one week in any given area (an interval during which birds may establish a nesting territory and initiate egg laying and incubation). - Prior to the start of any nesting season construction activities, SCE shall provide the CPUC and BLM a report describing the findings of the pre-construction nest surveys, including the time, date, and duration of the survey; identity and qualifications of the surveyor(s); a list of species observed; and electronic data identifying nest locations and the boundaries of buffer zones.
+The electronic data set will be updated regularly following each preconstruction nest survey throughout the nesting season.
 The format and contents of this report will be described in the draft NBMP and will be subject to review and approval by CPUC and BLM.